vielhuber/stringhelper/README.md

 composer require vielhuber/stringhelper
 ```

-php: hotload the functions in your composer.json:
+hotload the functions in your composer.json:
 ```
 ...
 "autoload": {